- 19th District

 In the Senate, Dinniman has led various initiatives to ensure quality education programs and reduce the cost of education.

 Dinniman is a strong supporter of Keystone STARS, a state program that promotes quality early learning environments through research-based performance standards that address staff qualifications and professional development, educational programs, partnerships with family and community, and leadership and management.

-Pennsylvania is rich in natural resources, but our greatest resources are the young people who will lead us into the future.
+Pennsylvania is rich in natural resources, but our greatest resources are the students and young people who will lead us into the future.
 We simply cannot continue to throw money into an educational system that leaves so many behind.
 Rather, we must continue to explore and promote the best education methods and learning practices and incorporate them here in the Commonwealth.